Vanguard vs Hargreaves Lansdown: what’s the difference?

 But what exactly are the differences between them, and which one is better for your investing needs?

-Vanguard focuses on low-cost passive index funds
+Vanguard focuses on low-cost passive index funds, making it generally more suitable for passive, long-term investors.

 What is the difference between Vanguard and Hargreaves Lansdown?